-- How Does a Company's Stock Increase in Price?
+- Does a Stock Buyback Affect the Price?

 In April 2013, Apple announced a $60 billion share buyback, the largest in history.
 It saw its stock price jump 5 percent in after-hours trading, according to the Los Angeles Times.
 In a story by MarketWatch, several market commentators gave the buyback much of the credit for the rebound in stock price.
 But a buyback is no guarantee that a stock will climb.
 Investors should be aware of other factors that can influence share price.

 A stock buyback is the acquisition by a company of outstanding shares of its own stock.
 It can do this either buy purchasing shares on the open market like any other investor, or it can make a “tender offer” to shareholders to buy their shares at a prearranged price -- typically representing a premium over the market price.
 When shareholders sell shares back to the company, it reduces the number of shares outstanding.

 Companies have a number of motives for buying their own shares.
 If the company offers employees stock options, reducing equity held by outside shareholders can help prevent “dilution.”
 Since each share represents a claim on a company’s assets and earnings, issuing stock to employees reduces or “dilutes” the fraction of ownership represented by each share.
 Buying back shares on the open market can counteract dilution.
 A stock buyback is also a way of returning money to selling shareholders in a way that can be more tax-advantageous than dividends, according to Forbes.

 Supply and Demand

 Because buybacks reduce the number of outstanding shares, they increase earnings per share.
 By increasing the amount of earnings each share represents, a buyback exerts an upward pressure on the price of the stock.
 But stock price is influenced by more than just the number of shares on the market, including measures such as earnings expectations, according to Businessweek.